Basel-Abouelnour/DevOps-ODC-Final-Project/README.md

 ---

 ## Steps to Run the Project
+- If you don't have the tools mentioned, you can download them using [Prerequisites script template](prerequisites-script-template.sh) after editiing some lines highlighted in the script.
 - All you need to run this project is to clone the repo using
   ```
   git clone git@github.com:Basel-Abouelnour/DevOps-ODC-Final-Project.git